DularaWijerathne/Real_Estate_Price_Price_Predictor/README.md

 Prices are in AUS $

-Appoximate price of cars in Australia
+Appoximate price of cars in Australia.